mashpie/i18n-node/README.md

 By default the `devMode` property is automatically set to be `false` if Node.js is in production mode and `true` otherwise.
 You can override this by setting a different value to the `devMode` option.

+### `indent`

+Sets the indent string for `JSON.stringify` when updating the locale files.
+Defaults to a tab character.
+Might be useful when you use a source formatter in your project.

 ## Using with Express.js

 ### Load and Configure